Antipurity/sensor-network/docs/ROADMAP.md

                 - ⋯ Name calibration, where each sensor's name can participate, and on uncalibrated `0`-data feedback collect suggestions of what it is, as long as it's opened in this UI.
                 - ⋯ Ability to hold a cell's button to only route its feedback, since it looks like we'll really need to scrounge for human-to-machine bandwidth, and labels won't be enough.
                     - ⋯ And the ability to use in-page keybindings.
 (Might even be *usable*.)
+            - ❌ Ask the user to rename cells using feedback.
+(Feedback is value-only, and besides, it's probably inferior to AI translation from meager user data to full feedback, which is already trivially achievable by observing the user, demanding actions, and a handler that defers to an AI model.)
         - ⋯ `.Handler`:
             - ✓ No-feedback sound output (speakers).
                 - ✓ Make it no-skips and no-huge-backlog.
 Make it reasonably-good UX, essentially.